LetCompliance

 The court has discretion to order you to pay the tenant between 1 and 3 times the deposit amount as a penalty.
 On a typical £1,200 deposit, that is £1,200 to £3,600.

-You cannot serve a valid Section 21 notice until the deposit is either returned in full or a court penalty has been paid.
+You cannot rely on most Section 8 possession grounds until the deposit is either returned in full or a court penalty has been paid (Section 21 was abolished on 1 May 2026; Grounds 7A and 14 are not blocked).

 3. No time limit on claims